ApekshaRanjan1/CN-3rd-year/basiccommands.md

 ## ping
-sends and recieves data over a network
+sends and recieves data over a network, Tests connectivity between the host and another host

 ```bash
 ping